IR

 Examples:

-- source-package resolution belongs in the frontend/IR side
+- source-package resolution belongs in the frontend and IR side

-- C# keyword escaping belongs in the backend AST/printer side
+- C# keyword escaping belongs in backend AST/printer

 - numeric proof belongs before backend emission